connor-ms/spinning-cube/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run build`
 Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

 ### `npm run deploy`
 Builds the app and deploys it to GitHub Pages.

-### `npm test`
-Launches the test runner in the interactive watch mode.

 ## License
 This project is licensed under the MIT License.